 What makes a symbol?
 What are the plants, animals, and even rocks that we associate with our state?
 Students will discover Alabama's state symbols, hear our state song, and work together to design a "seal" for their class.

 Amazing Arachnids

-Learn about different types of arachnids.
+(K-5th grades; approximately 30 minutes) Learn about different types of arachnids.
 Which ones are really scary and which ones are our friends?
 Each student makes a souvenir spider craft of their very own.

 Slaves to Soldiers